-- → Where individual larger buildings are proposed, they should generally be of contemporary architectural design and finish (including use of colour); - $\rightarrow$ The proposal should provide a richness to the detailing and high-quality materials; - → A material palette should be created that is simple and clear, sympathetic to surrounding urban fabric, has a connection to its context, builds and the established sense of place, whilst also creating order between the elements; - → Reflecting the material character of the surrounding neighbourhood can create a dialogue with the surrounding buildings, forging a connection; - $\rightarrow$ Materiality should be considered in conjunction with facade proportions.
+- → Where individual larger buildings are proposed, they should generally be of contemporary architectural design and finish (including use of colour). - → The proposal should provide a richness to the detailing and high-quality materials. - → A material palette should be created that is simple and clear, sympathetic to surrounding urban fabric, has a connection to its context, builds and the established sense of place, whilst also creating order between the elements. - → Reflecting the material character of the surrounding neighbourhood can create a dialogue with the surrounding buildings, forging a connection. - → Materiality should be considered in conjunction with facade proportions.

-12.5.3 Density and Building Heights
+13.4.3 Building Heights and Density

-In line with the provisions of the South Dublin Building Heights and Density Guide, development proposals for increased building heights and densities shall be accompanied by a contextual analysis by which the suitability or otherwise of different density and height levels can be assessed with reference to the receiving environment of the proposed development (see Section 5.2.7 and Appendix 10).
+In line with the provisions of the South Dublin Building Heights and Density Guide, development proposals for increased building heights and densities shall be accompanied by a contextual analysis by which the suitability or otherwise of different density and height levels can be assessed with reference to the receiving environment of the proposed development.